‘Torso Killer’ pleads guilty in 1974 cold-case murders

 NEWARK, N.J.
-(AP) - A New Jersey serial killer known as the “Torso Killer” pleaded guilty Tuesday to two 1974 murders, finally closing the cold-case deaths of teenage friends who had left home for a trip to the mall and never returned.
+(AP) - A New Jersey serial killer known as the “Torso Killer” admitted he kidnapped and raped two teenage girls and murdered them in a hotel room a few days later, closing the mystery of the cold-case deaths from 1974.

+Richard Cottingham’s pleaded guilty Tuesday to killing 17-year-old Mary Ann Pryor and 16-year-old Lorraine Marie Kelly in August 1974.

+The two had left their North Bergen homes on Aug.
+9, 1974, for a trip 13 miles (20.92 kilometers) north to a Paramus mall.
+They had planned to take a bus there to buy bathing suits for a trip to the Jersey Shore.

-Richard Cottingham, 74, is currently in state prison on a life sentence for other murders.
-He has claimed he was responsible for up to 100 murders, but authorities in New York and New Jersey have linked him to nine so far - not including the two 1974 murders - though they believe the death toll is higher.
+Cottingham is currently in state prison on a life sentence for other murders.
+He has claimed he was responsible for up to 100 murders, but authorities in New York and New Jersey have linked him to 11 so far - including the two 1974 murders - though they believe the death toll is higher.

 Cottingham has been in prison since 1981 but confessed to three of the murders, dating back to the late 1960s, last year.

-He appeared virtually in court Tuesday to admit to the slayings of 17-year-old Mary Ann Pryor and 16-year-old Lorraine Marie Kelly.

-Cottingham is known as the “Torso Killer” for brutally dismembering his victims by cutting off their limbs and heads.
+He is known as the “Torso Killer” for brutally dismembering his victims by cutting off their limbs and heads.
 Mary Ann and Lorraine were found five days after they went missing - their nude, battered bodies discovered facedown in the woods of North Jersey.

-Mary Ann and Lorraine left their North Bergen homes on Aug.
-9, 1974, for a trip 13 miles (20.92 kilometers) north to a Paramus mall.
-They had planned to take a bus there to buy bathing suits for a trip to the Jersey Shore.

 Lorraine was reportedly found with a beaded bracelet and a necklace that read “Lorraine and Ricky,” a reference to her boyfriend.
 Mary Ann was discovered with a gold cross, a gift from her godfather.